influxdata/docs-v2/content/v2.0/collect-data/scraper-metrics-endpoint.md

 ## Use the InfluxDB UI to configure a scraper for data collection

 Follow the steps below to configure an InfluxDB scraper that uses an `/metrics` HTTP endpoint for collecting metrics and loading the scraped data into a bucket.

-1. Open a web browser to your InfluxDB 2.0 instance ([localhost:9999](http://localhost:9999)).
-The login screen for the UI (user interface) appears.
+1. Open a web browser to access the InfluxDB 2.0 user interface ([localhost:9999](http://localhost:9999)).
+The login screen appears.
 2. Log in using your username and password.
 The **Getting started with   InfluxDB 2.0** screen appears.
 3. In the navigation bar on the left, click **Organizations** and then click the name of your organization.
 The **Organization** page appears for the selected organization.
 4. Click the **Scrapers** tab.
 A listing of any existing scrapers appears, listing the **URL** and the **BUCKET** name.